-Method of valuation

-31 Dec.
-2021 31 Dec.
-2020

-Land and buildings in Kuwait, UAE, Saudi Arabia and UK Yield method and Market comparison approach for land and cost less depreciation for buildings Yield method and Market comparison approach for land and cost less depreciation for buildings

-Freehold land in Kuwait, UAE and Jordan

-Market comparison approach Market comparison approach
+Method of fvaluation Dec.
+2022 31 Dec.
+2021 31 Land and buildings in Kuwait, UAE, Saudi Arabia and UK Yield method and Market comparison approach for land and cost less depreciation for buildings Yield method and Market comparison approach for land and cost less depreciation for buildings Freehold land in Kuwait LIAF and Jordan Market comparison approach Market comparison approach

 When the yield method is used, the appraisal capitalizes the estimated rental income stream, net of projected operating costs, using a discount rate derived from market yields implied by recent transactions in similar properties.
 When the actual rent differs materially from the estimated rent, adjustments have been made to the estimated rental value.
 The estimated rental stream considers current occupancy level, estimates of future vacancy levels, the terms of in-place leases and expectations for rentals from future leases over the remaining economic life of the buildings.
-The inputs used in the valuations at 31 December 2021 and 31 December 2020 were:
+The inputs used in the valuations at 31 December 2022 and 31 December 2021 were:

 Land and buildings in Kuwa Land and buildings in Kuwait, UAE, Saudi Arabia and UK

-31 Dec.
-2021 31 Dec.
-2020
+Dec.
+2022 31 Dec.
+2021 31

-Average monthly rent (per sqm) KD1.24 to KD149.70 KD3.80 to KD155.70
+(Average monthly rent (per sqm KD 0.98 to KD 113 KD1.24 to KD149.70

-Yield rate 6.51% to 10.25% 6.61% to 10.00%
+Yield rate to 7.7% 6% to 10.25% 6.51%

-Vacancy rate 10% 10% to 15%
+Vacancy rate 10% 10%